Pictures/Journal - page 31

 <------>

-<--- In Boquete, Mi Casa Es Su Casa (My House is Your House): Owner's huge, private and meticulously-kept gardens are open to the public; about a dozen koi fish ponds, bridges, chapel, lots of whimsical garden art and, oh yes, lots of flowers. <--- A geologist would love this: large natural rock wall made up of rock "beam" formations - very odd indeed.
+<--- In Boquete, Mi Jardin Es Su Jardin (My Garden is Your Garden): Owner's huge, private and meticulously-kept gardens are open to the public; about a dozen koi fish ponds, bridges, chapel, lots of whimsical garden art and, oh yes, lots of flowers. <--- A geologist would love this: large natural rock wall made up of rock "beam" formations - very odd indeed.

 In Boquete, we were lucky enough to meet a lot of Mary Ellen and Randy's friends, and got to see their new homes - all of which are different and all with wonderful, spectacular views.
 Those who live on small coffee parcels typically hire cheap labor to maintain the crop and pick the coffee beans.
 In some cases, a local commercial coffee grower will provide this service in exchange for the coffee bean production, less whatever the property owner wants to keep for personal consumption.